Quantifying the Upper Limit of Backflash Attack in Quantum Key Distribution: Experimental setup and test procedure

 \subsection{Experimental setup}

-The experiment aims to investigate Eve's capability to learn the information of secret key through backflash photons in QKD systems.
-The experimental setup simulates a backflash hacking scenario in which Eve eavesdrops on a fiber-based QKD system.
-The testing schematic is shown in~\cref{fig:setup}.
+This experiment aims to investigate Eve’s capability to acquire secret key information by backflash attack.
+The eavesdropping scenario is set in a fiber-based QKD system, as shown in~\cref{fig:setup}.
+On Alice’s side, a laser diode emits optical pulses at a wavelength of $1550~\nano\meter$ with a repetition rate of $100~\kilo\hertz$.
+The mean photon number is attenuated to $0.5$ photon per pulse, and the pulse width is $1.8~\nano\second$.
+A polarization controller (PC1) is employed to modulate the polarization states of the emitted photons for encoding.

-On Alice's side, the laser diode is configured to emit pulse laser light at the wavelength of $1550~\nano\meter$, with the intensity attenuated to the single-photon level by an optical attenuator.
-A polarization controller (PC) is employed to modulate the polarization states of the emitted photons as encoding.
-On Bob's side, PC2 is used to compensate for the polarization drift of the photons transmitted through the channel, enabling SPAD1 and SPAD2 to accurately detect the signal photons.
-Bob's detector (IDQ-ID210) is set to external-gating mode, triggered by $100~\kilo\hertz$ electrical pulses.
-To minimize the dark count rate, the dead time is set to $9.8~\micro\second$, resulting in a dark count rate of approximately $50~\hertz$.
-To enhance the detection probability of a single photon, the gate width is set to $15~\nano\second$.
+On Bob’s side, another polarization controller (PC2) compensates for polarization drift in the transmission channel, enabling SPAD1 and SPAD2 to accurately detect the incoming photons.
+Bob’s detector (IDQ-ID210) operates in external-gating mode, triggered by $100~\kilo\hertz$ electrical pulses.
+To reduce the dark count rate, the detector dead time is set to $9.8~\micro\second$, resulting in a dark count rate of approximately $50~\hertz$.
+To enhance the single-photon detection probability, the gate width is set to $15~\nano\second$.
+It is worth noting that we also characterized other detector parameters to ensure that the tested conditions closely resemble those of practical QKD systems.
+The corresponding results are presented in Appendix~\ref{sec:appendix1}.

-Once SPAD1 or SPAD2 registers a click, it generates backflash photons simultaneously, which are routed through an optical circulator to Eve.
-The SPADs used by Eve to detect the backflash photons are the same model as Bob's.
-To maximize the decoding of the backflash photon, Eve employs PC3 as polarization calibration.
-The TCSPC is employed to register the detection events of Eve's detection click.
-The pulse generator provides electrical synchronization signal, to trigger the laser diode, the SPADs, and the TCSPC.
-The experiment is performed at the repetition rate of $100~\kilo\hertz$.
+When a detection event occurs in SPAD1 or SPAD2, a backflash photon may be generated with a certain probability.
+The emitted photon initially exhibits random polarization and carries no decoded information.
+It is only after passing backward through Bob’s PBS and re-entering the quantum channel that the photon acquires a specific polarization state correlated with the key information.
+Eve employs an optical circulator to intercept the backflash photons emitted from Bob’s side.
+The SPADs used by Eve for detection are identical in model to those used by Bob.
+To maximize the efficiency of decoding the backflash photons, Eve uses another polarization controller (PC3) for polarization calibration.
+The time-correlated single-photon counting (TCSPC) module is employed to record Eve’s detection events.
+A pulse generator provides synchronized electrical signals to trigger the laser diode, SPADs, and TCSPC simultaneously.